radareorg/radare2-book/basic_commands/block_size.md

-## Block size
+## Block Size

-The block size is the default view size for radare.
-All commands will work with this constraint, but you can always temporally change the block size just giving a numeric argument to the print commands for example (px 20)
+The block size determines how many bytes Radare commands will process.
+All commands will work with this constraint.
+You can temporally change the block size by specifying a numeric argument to the print commands.
+For example `px 20`.

     [0xB7F9D810]> b?
     Usage: b[f] [arg]